ayshaax/reproducible_research/README.md

 ### 5. Add a license and a README.md file

-It is important to add a license and README.md files, so that people who find our repository know how to use it.
+It is important to add a license and README.md files, so that people who find our repository will know how to use it.

 Let's start with the license.